 The principles governing the establishment of new charges or the revision of existing charges by NAV CANADA are set out in Section 35 of the ANS Act.
-Each of the principles is presented below in italics, followed by an explanation of how the Notice complies with that particular principle.
+Each of the principles is presented below in italics, followed by an explanation of how the NAV CANADA charges comply with that particular principle.
+The explanations are valid for the NAV CANADA charges, whether the ASDE charge is in effect or not.
+The NAV CANADA charges remain consistent with the charging principles with the removal of the ASDE charge.